 In 2007, John performed Tchaikovksy’s Violin Concerto in the Adrian Boult Hall in Birmingham, with the King Edward’s Symphony Orchestra, later performing the first movement in Symphony Hall alongside dancers from the Elmhurst Ballet School in a newly choreographed ballet.
 The following year saw performances of Prokofiev’s Violin Concerto No. 2 with the Academy Chamber Orchestra.
 In 2011, he performed Elgar’s Piano Quintet in London’s prestigious Wigmore Hall and toured Bosnia and Serbia with the SIDA European Student Chamber Orchestra where he appeared on stage alongside French violinist Pierre Amoyal in performances of Bach’s Concerto for Two Violins.
 As principal violinist of the Moritzburg Festival Orchestra in 2012, John was a featured soloist in a performance of Gubaidulina’s Impromptu in the Konzerthaus Berlin.
 After taking part in the 2012-13 BBC Pathways Scheme, John now performs and tours regularly with the BBC Symphony Orchestra, working with conductors including Sir Andrew Davis, Oliver Knussen, Sakari Oramo and Jules Buckley.

-As a jazz violinist, John covers everything from swing to contemporary and world jazz with groups including The Hot Club Ensemble, The John Garner Quartet, Mook, The Lobbus and Project Avartan, with Indian musicians Rekesh Chauhan and Alok Verma.
-He also makes regular appearances across the UK, and abroad, with the Abraxas Ensemble.
-As a composer and producer, he has released two records, ‘Three Stages of Chaos’ in 2009 and ‘Music for a While’ in 2012, and his future-jazz group, Emanata, released their début EP, ‘Something Like That…’, in early 2014 on Love Buzz Recordings.
+As a jazz violinist, John covers everything from swing to contemporary and world jazz with groups including The Hot Club Ensemble, The John Garner Quartet, MooK, The Lobbus and Project Avartan, with Indian musicians Rekesh Chauhan and Alok Verma.
+As a composer and producer, he has released two records, ‘Three Stages of Chaos’ in 2009 and ‘Music for a While’ in 2012, and his future-jazz group, Emanata, released their début EP, ‘Something Like That…’, in early 2014 on Love Buzz Recordings, with their second EP due for release shortly.
 As a member of band Polaroid 85, and formerly Malpas, John has supported such high-profile artists as Mr Hudson, OK Go, Hidden Orchestra, Anchorsong, Lisa Mitchell, MC Xander and To Kill a King in some of the UK’s most famous venues, and has performed at music festivals including Shambala, Solfest, Cloud Cuckoo Land and Playgroup.
 He has also played on stage with world-famous artists including Junior Marvin, Laura Mvula, Wretch 32 and Stewart Copeland.

 John is generously supported by The Craxton Memorial Trust.